Brenomatias/Brenomatias/README.md

 I have knowledge in OOP, SOLID and other software architectures.
 I also have skills in Power Bi and DAX.
 Cloud knowledge: AWS and Google Cloud Platform.

-Here you'll find my study annotations, learning projects and personal projects codes.
+Here you'll find my study annotations, learning projects and personal projects codes..

 📫 How to reach me: